iwillteixeira/pocker-solver/README.md

 ### Setup

-1. Open a command line
-2. Clone the project to your computer with `git clone git@github.com:codescreen/CodeScreen_rhekjzg1`
-3. Go into the folder to the project with `cd React-covid`
+3. Go into the folder to the project with `cd CodeScreen_rhekjzg1`.
 4. Build the node modules with `npm install`.
+5. For testing type `npm run test`.

+### Tools

+- Vs Studio Code
+- JavaScript
+- npm
+- Jest

 ### Poker Games